pfsense/docs/source/certificates/acme-package.rst

 nsupdate
 ^^^^^^^^

-The *'nsupdate* method uses RFC2136 style DNS updates to populate a TXT record in DNS to validate ownership of the domain.
+The ``nsupdate`` method uses RFC2136 style DNS updates to populate a TXT record in DNS to validate ownership of the domain.

 We recommend using this method as it does not require external inbound